Biological Sciences Courses

 Intercalating Degrees for Medical Students

-We offer nine intercalating degrees within the Faculty.
+We offer eight intercalating degrees within the Faculty.

 BSc or MBiol, BSc (Integrated Masters)?